jdjakub/papers/prog-2022/prog22-manuscript.md

 # Programming systems

-We introduce the notion of a _programming system_ through a number of examples, classified following the style of Lehman \cite{SPEPrograms} into three broad types.
-These are loosely inspired by the notions of _languages_, _operating systems_ and _applications_:
+We introduce the notion of a _programming system_ through a number of example systems.
+We draw them from three broad reference classes:

-- **L-type programming systems** are software ecosystems built around a text-based programming _language_.
+- Software ecosystems built around a text-based programming _language_.
 They consist of a set of tools such as compilers, debuggers, and profilers.
 These tools may exist as separate command-line programs, or within an Integrated Development Environment.

-- **O-type programming systems** resemble _operating systems_ in that they structure the execution environment and encompass the resources of an entire machine (physical or virtual).
+- Those that resemble _operating systems_ in that they structure the execution environment and encompass the resources of an entire machine (physical or virtual).
 They provide a common interface for communication, both between the user and the computer, and between programs themselves.

-- **A-type programming systems** are programmable _applications_.
-They are typically optimized for a specific domain, and offer a limited degree of programmability which may be increased with newer versions.
+- Programmable _applications_, typically optimized for a specific domain, offering a limited degree of programmability which may be increased with newer versions.

-We will illustrate each of these types with several examples.
+We will proceed to detail some systems under this grouping.
 This will provide an intuition for the notion of a programming system and establish a collection of go-to examples for the rest of the paper.

-## L-type programming systems
+## Systems based around languages

 We see programming systems as (collections of) software artifacts that make it possible to construct programs, debug them, and turn them into operational, maintained, and evolvable artifacts running on an appropriate hardware.
 Text-based programming languages sit within programming systems whose boundaries are not explicitly defined.
 To speak of a programming system, we need to consider a language with, at minimum, an editor and a compiler or interpreter.
 However, the exact boundaries are a design choice that significantly affects our analysis.